So what is a hackathon?

 Does this have anything to do with cybercrime?

 Nothing at all.
-"Hackathon" is a combination of the words "hack" and "marathon", where "hack" is used in the sense of exploratory programming.
-A hackathon is about innovation, creativity and exploration around a theme – in our case the theme is adding value to the primary industries of the Nelson/Tasman region.
+"Hackathon" is a combination of the words "hack" and "marathon", where "hack" is a modern term to describe getting shit done fast.
+A hackathon is about innovation, creativity and exploration around a theme – in our case the theme is responding to the challenges of sustainability in business.